dotkernel/development/wsl/os/ubuntu20/README.md

 ## Create virtual hosts
+Move inside the directory `development/wsl`:

+    cd ~/development/wsl/

-Using your preferred text editor, open `config.yml` and add the hosts that you want to create under the `virtualhosts` list.
+Using your preferred text editor, open `config.yml` and, under the `virtualhosts` key, enter the virtualhosts that you want to create, each on its own line.

+Already existing ones will be skipped, no need to comment or remove them.

 Save and close the file.

-Create the specified virtual hosts:
+Create the specified virtualhosts:

     ansible-playbook -i hosts create-virtualhost.yml --ask-become-pass

-This will iterate over the list of `virtualhosts` configured in `config.yml` and will output a short summary with the results.
+This will iterate over the list of configured `virtualhosts` and will output a short summary with the results.

-At this step, your virtual host is not yet accessible because first, you need to route the requests to your localhost.

-**Run as administrator** any text editor and open file `C:\Windows\System32\drivers\etc\hosts` (if you don't see it, select `All files` from the file type selector).

-For each item you placed in the `virtualhosts` list, add the below lines to the end of the file (make sure you replace `{virtualhost}` with your virtual host), then save and close the file.

-    127.0.0.1	{virtualhost}
-    ::1	{virtualhost}

-Example:

-    127.0.0.1	example.local
-    ::1	example.local
-    127.0.0.1	example2.local
-    ::1	example2.local

-Your virtual host should be accessible and ready to use.
+Your virtualhost should be accessible and ready to use.

 You will install your projects under the `/home/your-username/projects/` directory.
 The virtualhost's document root is set to the `public` directory of the above location, for example `/home/your-username/projects/example.local/public`.